 Lump sums can be pursued through Comcare or through the Courts.
-But if you are at this point, you should call us on 1300 366 441 or find us at an office near you for free advice on Comcare, or download our Comcare brochure.
+But if you are at this point, you should call us on 1300 366 441 or find us at an office near you for free initial advice on your Comcare claim.

 Share this content